This post may contain affiliate links. Please see my disclosure policy for details.

-If you’re struggling to find up to date information for a Kaziranga National Park safari in 2018, you’ve come to the right place.
+If you’re struggling to find up-to-date information for a Kaziranga National Park safari, you’ve come to the right place.
 I felt your pain.

 There’s little to no information online and Lonely Planet hasn’t been updated for over four years.
-So, you may surprised to find in 2018, the prices are higher than before!
+So, you may be surprised to find that the prices are higher than before!
 But, still reasonable for a backpacking budget.

 Wildlife safaris run daily at Kaziranga NP.
-It’s home to 70% of the worlds one horned rhino population so you’re more likely to see one here than anywhere else.
+It’s home to 70% of the world’s one-horned rhino population so you’re more likely to see one here than anywhere else.

 I was specifically on the lookout for them and I’m was so lucky I got to see some.
 And not just one, but four or five of the cuties.

 It was an awesome experience everyone should try – here’s a Kaziranga National Park safari guide: home of the one-horned rhino!